idexus/Sharp.UI/README.md

 # Overview
-Sharp.UI allows you to build a .NET Multi-platform App User Interface (.NET MAUI) declaratively in code using fluent methods.
+Sharp.UI allows you to build a .NET Multi-platform App User Interface (.NET MAUI) declaratively in C# code using fluent methods.
 It is a wrapper library, mostly auto-generated.

 ## Hello, World!